 Through the Certified Meeting Professional (CMP) Program, individuals who are currently employed in meeting management have the opportunity to pursue continuing education, increasing industry involvement and industry-wide recognition by achieving the CMP designation.
 The requirements for certification are based on professional experience and academic examination.

 Applications for the CMP Scholarship will be evaluated and awarded by the MPIWSC Board of Directors based on a specific point system.
-The 2013 scholarship was awarded in November and the 2014 scholarship will be available soon.
+The 2014 scholarship application

 CMP Study Group

 MPIWSC offers a study group for CMP candidates.
 Registration fees for the ten week program are $49 for members and $99 for non-members.
-View the CMP Study Group schedule and sign up today.
+View a sample CMP Study Group schedule

 Steps on How to Become a CMP